-Several cut encounters still have files on-disc, including an additional Elminster conversation outside the Friendly Arm Inn, dialogue between Kivan and Tazok at the Bandit Camp, and Branwen and Tranzig.
+Several cut encounters still have files on-disc, including an additional Elminster conversation outside the Friendly Arm Inn, dialogue between Kivan and Tazok at the Bandit Camp, and an extra encounter with Branwen and Tranzig.

 Safana originally had a different innate ability - instead of Charm Animal, she had Flirt, which could be used to accomplish the same effect on human men.

 Several cut weapons, including a unique club (The 'Root' of the Problem) and an alternate +2 Studded Leather Armor set.

 Minsc originally had a sidequest of his own, which was removed from II before its release (although several unused lines remain).
 In his quest, Minsc loses Boo (his "space hamster") when you travel from one area to another, and he asks the player character to help him find his companion.
 The player must then follow a series of clues by interrogating several residents in Athkatla, and eventually tracks Boo down to a wealthy member of the city who bought the creature.
 If the player chooses not to help, Minsc suffers several penalties, and permanently leaves the party after a set period of time.
 If the quest is completed, Minsc gets a THACO and chance-to-hit bonus.
 Unfinished Business restores the bulk of the quest, with some material being changed to make it more coherent.

 Two Ranger character kits (the Justifier and Feralan), two character portraits (Yoshimo and Anomen, who had their pictures changed for the final game) and several items were deleted, but all have their original files still on-disc.